Tardieu Scale

 Scoring

 Scoring the Tardieu Scale involves considering both the catch angle and the muscle reaction quality.
 The angle of catch is measured using a goniometer for each velocity, with the difference between the slowest and fastest velocities quantifying spasticity.
-The quality of muscle reaction is graded on a 5-point scale, ranging from 0 (no resistance) to 4 (rigid resistance throughout the movement).
+The quality of muscle reaction is graded on a 5-point scale, ranging from 0 (no resistance) to 4 (infatigable clonus).
+These components are considered together to assess the severity of spasticity and inform treatment decisions.

 Tardieu Scale example (sample)

+We provide a sample template with a sample diagnosis to help you better understand the Tardieu Scale assessment process and scoring method.
 This sample template and diagnosis illustrate how the Tardieu Scale can be used to assess spasticity and inform treatment decisions.
 You can use this template as a starting point and customize it to suit your needs and clinical scenarios.

-Download this Tardieu Scale Example (Sample) here:
+Download this Tardieu Scale example (sample) here:

 Tardieu Scale example (sample)

-Who is this Tardieu Scale PDF for?
+Who is this Tardieu Scale for?

 This Tardieu Scale PDF is designed for healthcare professionals who require a reliable and accessible tool to assess spasticity in patients with neurological conditions.
 The tool is handy for a variety of healthcare providers, including: